robotics-4-all/smauto/README.md

 ## SmartAutomation (smauto) Metamodel

-Tthe Metamodel of the smauto DSL can be found [here](assets/images/smauto.png).
+The Metamodel of SmAuto DSL can be found [here](assets/images/smauto.png).

 The main concepts of the language are: